-Admission to HMS operates on a rolling basis throughout the year and is based on several factors, including a child’s ability to actively participate in and benefit from our program.
-HMS accepts students from throughout Pennsylvania, the US and occasionally from foreign countries.
+Admission to HMS operates on a rolling basis throughout the year and is based on several factors.
+Primary aspects include, gaining support from the student’s school district and determining if HMS is an appropriate program for a student.
+HMS accepts students throughout Pennsylvania, across the US and occasionally, from foreign countries.

 Admission, the provision of services and referral of students shall be made without regard to race, color, religious creed, disability (except as limited by PA Department of Education program approvals), ancestry, national origin (including limited English proficiency), age (within school ages) or gender.

 “HMS has a staff of passionate people who are committed to making the lives of children with cerebral palsy the best that they can be.
 We are fortunate that our home school district understands the benefits of sending our son to HMS.
 I don’t know a school that can hold a candle to the services provided by HMS.”– Parent